Privacy Practices

 How We May Use and Disclose Health Information About You

 Payment.
 We may use and disclose your health information so that the treatment and services you receive at Nuvance Health may be billed to and payment may be collected from you, an insurance company or a third party.
 For example, we may need to give your health plan information about the services you received while under our care so your health plan will pay us or reimburse you.
-We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.
+We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment, when necessary.
+You may direct us not to share specific health information with your insurance company relating to a service you plan to pay for and do pay for personally.
+It is your responsibility, however, to inform other providers who may receive copies of your Nuvance Health record that they may not share this information with your insurer.

 Health Care Operations.
 We may use and disclose your health information about you for Nuvance Health operations, as necessary to make sure that all of our patients receive quality care.
 For example, we may use medical information to review our treatments and services and to evaluate the performance of our staff in caring for you.
 We also might combine medical information about many of our patients to decide what additional services we should offer, what services are not needed, and whether certain new treatments are effective.
 We also might disclose information to doctors, nurses, technicians, healthcare students, and other Nuvance Health personnel for review and learning purposes.
 Additionally, the medical information we have may be combined with medical information from other providers to compare how we are doing and see where we can make improvements in our care and service.
 We might remove information that identifies you from this set of medical information so others can use it to study healthcare and healthcare delivery without learning a patient's identity.

 Individuals Involved in Your Care or Payment for Your Care.
-We may release your health information to individuals involved in your medical care and we also may give information to someone who helps pay for your care, unless you object and ask us not to provide this information to specific individuals, in writing.
+If you do not object, we may release your health information to individuals involved in your medical care or are involved in the payment for that care.
 In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

-Patient Directory.
-We may include certain limited information about you in our directory while you are a patient here.
+In-Patient Directory.
+If you do not object, we may include certain limited information about you in our directory while you are a patient here.
 This information may include your name, location, general condition (e.g., fair, stable, etc.) and religious affiliation.
-The directory information, except for your religious affiliation, also may be released to people who ask for you by name.
-Your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if they do not ask for you by name.
-This is so your family, friends and clergy can visit and generally know how you are doing.
+The directory information, except for your religious affiliation, may be released to people who ask for you by name.
+If you do not object, your religious affiliation may be given to a member of the clergy, such as a priest or rabbi, even if they do not ask for you by name.
+If you wish to opt out or restrict access to any of this information, please let us know when you register for inpatient services at any Nuvance Health hospital.

 Health Information Exchange.
 We may share information that we obtain or create about you with other health care providers or other health care entities, such as your health plan or health insurer, as permitted by law, through Health Information Exchanges (HIEs) in which we participate.
 For example, information about your past medical care and current medical conditions and medications can be available to us or to your primary care physician or hospital outside of Nuvance Health, if they participate in the HIE as well.
 You may choose to opt-out of certain HIEs by following the instructions for opting-out on the consent form provided.